 CauseHealth aims to make a change in healthcare, research and policy by placing the individual at the centre for more sustainable health decisions.

-CauseHealth is a non-profit centre working to improve how causal evidence is understood, produced and used in health science and practice, through transdisciplinary research, education and communication.
+CauseHealth is working to improve how causal evidence is understood, produced and used in health science and practice, for the benefit of individual patients, through transdisciplinary research, education and communication.

 The mission will be carried out through the following sub-projects:

 what is causality; what is probability; what is complexity; what is evidence; what is knowledge